Home What is? Install Overview CTQMC MnO FeSe SrVO3 LaVO3 Cerium Sr2IrO4 Ta2NiSe5 phonon

 Next, we will discuss the correlated metal SrVO3.
 This compound is a perovskite, with 5 atoms in the unit cell.
 The V4+ ion formally has one electron in its d-shell.
 We will treat dynamically this t2g electron using DMFT.

 This time we will start from the standard crystallographic format SrVO3.cif file, which was generated by findsym tool.
-A convenient tool is provided in Wien2k, which converts cif file to structure file, i.e., cif2struct [Note that this tool is buggy for monoclinic structures, but handles the rest very well].
+A new script in 2024 version is available to handle cif files, namely cif2struct.py [Note that this tool should work for monoclinic structures for which w2k cif2struct is buggy, it should also work with output from VESTA or output from findsym programs].
 We can run

 to obtain SrVO3.struct file.